stefanhaustein/greenspun/README.md

 add such an "inner" language directly in Kotlin -- without the need of an additional parser:

-- Implicit closures allow the addition of "custom" control structures, similar to [Hugo Tunius' custom control structures for Swift](https://hugotunius.se/2014/08/19/custom-control-structures-in-swift.html)
+- Trailing closures allow the addition of "custom" control structures, similar to [Hugo Tunius' custom control structures for Swift](https://hugotunius.se/2014/08/19/custom-control-structures-in-swift.html)